Top 10 Most Talented Metal Musicians

 Incredibly talented and innovative.

-Cliff Burton Clifford Lee "Cliff" Burton (February 10th 1962 - September 27th 1986) was an American musician, best known as the second bass guitarist for the American thrash metal band Metallica, recording three studio albums... read more
+Clifford Lee "Cliff" Burton (February 10, 1962 - September 27, 1986) was an American musician best known as the second bass guitarist for the American thrash metal band Metallica.
+He performed on the band's first three studio albums: Kill 'Em All (1983), Ride the Lightning (1984), and Master of Puppets... read more

-Jon Oliva John Nicholas Oliva, known as Jon Oliva, is an American composer, multi-instrumentalist and singer.
-Co-founder of the metal band Savatage and the rock opera Trans-Siberian Orchestra.
-He's got a real 4 octave range, able to morph the sound of his voice to any style, from John Lennon and Freddie Mercury,... read more
+John Nicholas Oliva, known as Jon Oliva, is an American composer, multi-instrumentalist, and singer.
+He co-founded the metal band Savatage and was a founding member of the rock opera group Trans-Siberian Orchestra.
+Oliva is known for his wide vocal range, capable of styles ranging from clean to raspy... read more

 He is so talented that he can write and record an entire metal album alone.
 He can play all metal instruments: lead and rhythm guitar, bass, drums, keyboards, and piano.
 His vocals are mind-blowing with a 4-octave vocal range (try Savatage - Hall of the Mountain King).